Umbral Possession a bunny's pin

 Community Animate Gifts

-Take a Severity-1 Injury and an Action.
+Increase your sacrificial Injury's Severity by 1 and an Action.
 Select a Inanimate target within arm's reach which could fit inside an SUV (4,000 liters).
-You must use up Metallic Gear in order to activate this Effect.
+This Effect cannot be used unless you are in your Amorphous Transformation.
+Roll a single D10 as a critical failure check.
+If you roll a 1, the Effect fails, and you take a Severity-4 Injury as blood gushes from your sacrifice.
+You must use up folding paper in order to activate this Effect.
 You must make a Trauma roll when you use this Effect.
 Its Difficulty cannot be reduced by any means.
+If you fail or Botch, you receive one Mind Damage and a new Trauma.

 Your target will become Animated indefinitely.
 You may choose to end the effect at will, as a Free Action.
-This Artifact can maintain a max of 20 animated objects at once.
+You can maintain a max of 20 animated objects at once.

 Animated Objects have the following restrictions and capabilities: